pedrohcmiguez/pedrohcmiguez.github.io/sobre.md

 ---
 layout: page
-title: About
+title: Sobre
-permalink: /about/
+permalink: /sobre/
 ---

 System Analyst

-### More Information
+### Informações adicionais

-Fullstack developer, skilled with technologies such as ASP.NET, MySQL, SQL SERVER, PostgreSQL, Linux, PHP, HTML5, CSS3, Bootstrap and JS.
+Fullstack developer, skilled with technologies such as MySQL, Linux, PHP, HTML5, CSS3, Bootstrap and JS.
 Lived about one year in Ireland to improve my english in 2009.
 Between 2010 and 2014 I was a member of a team of 12 people who developed geospatial information systems (GIS) solutions and worked as a developer of UX/UI focused interfaces with HTML5, CSS3 and Silverlight in projects such Geopolis (http://www.geopolis.ba.gov.br/) at INFORMS in Companhia de Desenvolvimento Urbano do Estado da Bahia - CONDER.

-### Contact me
+### Contato
 <form id="fs-frm" name="simple-contact-form" accept-charset="utf-8" action="https://formspree.io/f/mayapbda" method="post">
   <fieldset id="fs-frm-inputs">
     <label for="full-name">Nome</label>